wostzone/owserver-pb/README.md

 ## Status

-The status of this plugin is In Development.
+The status of this plugin is Alpha.
+It is functional but breaking changes must be expected.

-This plugin is not yet functional.
+This plugin provides basic functionality:
+1. Publish TDs for the EDS gateway and connected 1-wire devices
+2. Publish value update messages

+Planned:
+3. Support for configuration updates
+4. Improve conformance to WoT TD's with publishing updates and use of TD forms

 ## Audience

-This project is aimed at software developers, system implementors and people with a keen interest in IoT.
+This project is aimed at software developers, system implementors and people with a keen interest in IoT that value security and interoperability.

 ## Dependencies